plone/documentation/askforhelp.rst

 Guidelines and Examples
 =======================

 If you need help with an error or problem: before asking the question, please take a few minutes to read the guidelines below.
-It is important to know how to state questions, because once you learn it, answers will come much faster.
+It is important to know how to state questions, because once you learn it, you will get better answers back more quickly.

 Asking help on support and discussion forums
 --------------------------------------------

-By stating a **well-phrased question** you increase the likelihood of fast and helpful response to your question.
+By stating a **well-phrased question** you increase the likelihood of fast and helpful responses to your question.

 Here are some general key rules users need to follow in creating a new topic.

-- ALWAYS start with searching, that means, before you create a topic.
+- ALWAYS start with searching before you ask a question.
 Most of your questions were probably already answered by someone else in the past.
 Save your and our time by searching the web first.

 Where to search:

 - Google - Before asking for help, make a Google search with related keywords.
 Pick meaningful keywords from the log entry.
+Sometimes searching for the entire error message works!

 - `Plone Community Forums <https://community.plone.org/>`_ - help and discussion forums